Mosquito Bucket of Doom

 Links:

--Video of Doug Tallamy on the BTi bucket trick: link.
+-Video of Doug Tallamy on the Bti bucket trick: link.

 -Xerces Society: “Protecting Pollinators from Pesticides:” link.

--“What you need to know about BTi” from the CDC: link.
+-“What you need to know about Bti” from the CDC: link.

--Mosquitos and colors study: link.
+-Mosquitoes and colors study: link.

 -Child Safety quote about buckets in general is taken from this link.